Scythe-Anticheat/Scythe-Anticheat/README.md

 # Scythe-AntiCheat
-Scythe AntiCheat - a simple, basic anticheat for Minecraft Bedrock Edition realms or servers.
+Scythe AntiCheat - an AntiCheat designed for Minecraft Bedrock realms/worlds/servers.

 # How To Use?